 7. Immediately after applying the Iron Patina Paint with the sponge, (while it’s still wet) spray over the painted surface with the green patina spray.
 If the Iron Patina Paint is dry when you apply the patina spray, the activation process will not occur.
 It’s important that it is wet.
 A second coat of the Iron Paint can be applied again if needed before you spray.
 Now comes the hard part…you wait!
 The rusting process can take up to 6 hours.
 Be patient and trust the process.
 Did I say that again?

-8. After you have the amount of rust you want on your project, you can seal your rusty crusty masterpiece with Gator Hide.
-It’s not necessary, but my plan is to use it as a kitchen utensil holder and it will be used on a daily basis.
-The Gator Hide is water-resistant and will allow me to clean it with a damp cloth as needed.
+8. After you have the amount of rust you want on your project, you can seal your rusty, crusty masterpiece with Gator Hide.
+It’s not necessary, but I plan to use it as a kitchen utensil holder, and it will be used daily.
+The Gator Hide is water-resistant and can be cleaned with a damp cloth as needed.
 For home decor, it’s not necessary.
 Your vase is NOT dishwasher safe, just in case you’re wondering.

-Look What Adding Rust Paint Did To These Glass Vases!
 This vase was painted using Dixie Belle’s Flamingo chalk mineral paint!
 L O V E and that’s how I added rust paint to a glass vase!
-What a fun project and I hope you will try adding a little patina to your next makeover.
+What a fun project, and I hope you will try adding a little patina to your next makeover.
 Did you know you can paint ceramic too?
 CLICK HERE to see how I paint a ceramic pitcher with a beautiful drippy gold design.
 But before you go, you gotta see this one.
 CLICK HERE to see how rust looks on furniture.

 Until the next project… xo, Do